mistersingh179/bw-dashboard/README.md

   - if too many campaigns this will currently fail
   - if html input is too large this will currently fail
 - lazy build cache
-- remove \n from advertisments
-- this webpage failes to buil – clj3gzd8r9mmms91qrw6q9q0b
 - add ip address to logs
   - add child logger to request object
   - use middleware to add it
-- ensure that product name is in advertisement.
 - adSpot maker is using user provided css selector get beforeText elements but front end is only checking paras.
   - this means if ad spot was latching on divs, we would not get it.
   - we should scan all or exactly the same as backend.